leormsbee/proj-portfolio/006_install_local_sites.md

 ### Create symlinks to DA repos
 Follow the instructions in symlinks/README.md to create symlinks to each of the repos we use in class.

+### Submit your assignment
+You'll be submitting the following pull requests:

+#### This file
+After following the instructions in symlinks/README.md:
+- `cd` to your da-assignments repository
+- `cd` to the symlinks folder inside of it
+- Run `ls -la` in the symlinks folder
+- Copy the information printed in the terminal

+Paste it here:

+**Pull request #1:** Submit a pull request containing what you pasted in this file.

+#### HA Lighting repository
+Create a pull request containing the settings.php file you created in class

+#### Continuous Good repository
+Create a pull request containing the settings.php file you created in class